ewhicher/matter/content/collections/pages/product-launchpad.md

     content:
       -
         type: text
-        text: 'Bring customers into the design process to validate new products, services and experiences.'
-  -
-    type: paragraph
+        text: 'Move beyond post-it notes and bring life to new products and propositions.'
   -
     type: heading
     attrs: